Augmented Virtual Reality: Market size and applications

 The United States has 60% of the total AR/VR businesses in the global market, however, this will soon change.
 For example, China has been acquiring majority shares in emerging AR/VR companies since 2019.
 North America’s market share is followed by Western Europe then APAC Regions.
 The APAC region is set to witness the highest growth forecast.
 The growth of the VR/AR market is still dependent on the development of complementary technologies such as 5G and hardware required to make AR/VR glasses.

-Main sectors and Covid-19 effect
+Virtual technologies in Main sectors and Covid-19 effect

 Integration of different technologies like the Tely360’s Ambulance 3rd Eye module, used with the Vuzix Blade, aids in the communication between healthcare personnel working in isolation rooms and physicians outside the room or even in remote places.
 This system allows the physicians to see and hear what is going on with the patient in the isolation room in real-time.
 As such, physicians can provide appropriate and timely directions.
 The sectors